 There are few CMD commands which do the things like flushing your DNS cache and resetting your network adaptor.
 They are completely safe to run in the Windows command prompt.
 So, open CMD in Windows XP/7/8/8.1/10 and enter the following commands one by one and press Enter after each one of them.

 Browsers save the files and session data of your browsing sessions.
 In rare cases, it may conflict with your DNS server and create problems.
 This is just a try.
-So, try clearing your browser cache and restart your browser, then try searching the web again.
+So, try clearing your browser cache (Chrome, Firefox) and restart your browser, then try searching the web again.
 If you are lucky enough, it will solve the DNS_PROBE_FINISHED_NO_INTERNET error.
+You can also try clearing cookies.

 Windows has diagnosis options for any kind of problems.
 Simply troubleshooting the issue may list the exact problem which caused the network error on your PC.
 If the problem is automatically fixable, the system will do it for you.
 If it is not, you can take the necessary steps to solve the issue.
 Many of our readers reported that this method fixed their problems.
 So, you should give a try to this method too.